Soberia/mysqlclient-pool/README.md

     # because maximum permitted number of simultaneous
     # connections is exceeded.
     # `max_connections` variable of MySQL server configuration
-    # can be tweaked to change the behaviour.
+    # can be tweaked to change the behavior.
     pass
 except pool.DrainedError:
     # The pool can't provide a connection anymore